 Prolonged and excessive accumulation of fat into the liver (NAFLD) can further develop into what is known as NASH (Non-Alcoholic SteatoHepatitis).

-NASH can further result scarring of the liver (fibrosis), cirrhosis and chronic liver disease and finally liver failure and death.
+NASH can further result in scarring of the liver (fibrosis), cirrhosis and chronic liver disease and finally liver failure and death.
 Scarring of the liver (fibrosis) can also result in the liver becoming more susceptible to developing liver cancer.

 NASH is directly linked to the epidemics of metabolic syndrome, insulin resistance, obesity, pre-diabetes, and diabetes.